w3c/csvw/experiments/simple-templates-jquery/README.md

 If no template is found, the function returns a straightforward output: an array of JSON/Javascript objects, each object consisting of the column names as keys and the corresponding cell values as values.

 ## Possible extensions ##
 We should think twice before adding *any* extension to the pattern above.
-I see two possible one (one is simple, the other may be more complex):
+I see a possible one:

-1. keys outside of the `{{#rows}}` - `{{\rows}}` could be used as global keys, i.e., referring to the top level keys of the CSV metadata (possible complication: what happens if the key refers to an object and not only a string?)
-2. keys to access, somehow, the datatype of a cell, as defined by the metadata spec (a special syntax may be needed to make it palatable to mustache, and the access to that datatype is actually more complex due to the 'cascading' style of the metadata spec.)
+* keys to access, somehow, the datatype of a cell, as defined by the metadata spec (a special syntax may be needed to make it palatable to mustache, and the access to that datatype is actually more complex due to the 'cascading' style of the metadata spec.)

 ## The code details ##
 (This section is not really of interest as for the decision the WG has to take on whether to use a template language of not.
 It is just if you want to look at the details...)